Daniel0113/shape-learning/README.md

 Currently the images have the following attributes
 1. 24x24 using 8-bit pixels, black and white
 2. 1 shape per image, in a random location with random height and width
-3. The shapes stay fully inside the image
+3. The shape stays fully inside the image